 Pro: It’s the best possible combination between renting and owning.
 For those undecided types who definitely need an aerial lift or scissor lift, leasing is the best way to go.

 Con: Lack of ownership.
 Think of a lease as a long-term rent.
-You avoid those repeat rental costs we discussed earlier, but after the term (18 months, 3 years, 5 years) ends, you’re left with a pretty significant expense sheet with no tangible asset to show for it.
-Many times, aerial lift leasers have inevitable regret when it’s time to return the equipment.
+You avoid those repeat rental costs we discussed earlier, but after the term (18 months, three years, five years) ends, you’re left with a pretty significant expense sheet with no tangible asset to show for it.
+Many times, aerial lift lessees have inevitable regret when it’s time to return the equipment.

-Whatever route you choose, CertifyMeOnline.net is your best bet for online AWP training.
+Whatever route you choose for acquiring an AWP, CertifyMeOnline.net is your best bet for online AWP training.
 Our aerial lift, scissor lift, fall protection training and other courses are used by some of the best-known companies throughout the United States.
-Our course content is on-point with the latest OSHA safety regulations, so you’ll always on top of everything.
+Our course content is on-point with the latest OSHA safety regulations, so you’ll always be on top of everything.
 And best of all, our training is affordable and flexible.

 Are you ready to experience the CMO difference?
 Our OSHA AWP specialists are here to help.
 Call our office at (602) 277-0615, or check out our contact page for more information.
 Thanks for reading the CMO blog!